 The scene was almost comical.
 Lockspur evaded, and the giant doggy followed.
 How cute.
 Lockspur didn't notice his strength had returned and the pain in his body had faded.

 The back of his skull slammed into a steel wall and the raptor slid to a stop 3 feet in front of him.
-Somehow, through both the dream state and subsequent game of tag, Lockspur had kept his barely functioning glasses on his face.
-They slid onto his face and he saw the creature's chin hit the ground,.
-Its wagging butt rose high in the air and its tail flitted around excitedly.
+Somehow, during both the dream state and subsequent game of tag, Lockspur's glasses had stayed on top of his head.
+They slid onto his face and he saw the creature's chin hit the ground.
+Its wagging butt rose in the air.
+Its tail flitted around.
 He looked around for something to throw.
 A stick.
 A rock.
-Hell, a fucking grenade if he could find one.
-Anything.
+Hell, a fucking grenade.
 He came up empty.
 No fetch for you, doggy.

-A woman's voice came from the creature's mouth and he blinked dumbly, thinking he had finally lost his mind completely.
+A woman's voice came from the creature's mouth and he blinked, thinking he had lost his mind.
 Raptors don't talk.
 A split second later, a young, short-haired blonde peeked over the creature's head.
 She straddled the creature's back, like a Native American riding a wild paint.
-He shook his head and thought, well why the fuck not?
+He shook his head and thought, why the fuck not?
 The damn thing is as big as a horse.

 Lockspur fixated on her, marveling at her girlish mannerisms.
 Maybe she's a dream, he thought and laughed.
 Maybe this is Hell's way of messing with me.
 This is just a nightmare.
-I'm still sleeping.
-Its all happening in my head.
+I'm sleeping and this is all happening in my head.

 The thing sneezed, covering Lockspur with a speckled shower of raptor snot.
 Nope, he thought, wiping his face with the back of his hand.
-Definitely not a dream.
-The woman standing over him was in her late 20s, or early 30s.
+Not a dream.
+The woman standing over him was in her late teens, or early 20s.
 "It could have killed me."

 "Definitely." she replied in an innocent tone.
 "If I hadn't reached you when I did, you'd be floating through this creature's digestive juices right now."
 She held out a hand.
 "Carolyn."